 5 Facts about WrestleMania X-SEVEN

-3. WrestleMania X-SEVEN holds the record for the most title changes at the showcase of immortals as five new champions were crowned.
+3. WrestleMania X-SEVEN holds a joint-record with WrestleMania 33 for the most title changes at the showcase of immortals, as five new champions were crowned.
 Only Intercontinental Champion Chris Jericho managed to retain his title against WrestleMania debutant William Regal.
 Chyna’s win over Ivory was just the fourth Women’s Championship match in WrestleMania history and the ‘Ninth Wonder of the World’ also became just the second woman to win the title at the event, after Wendi Richter defeated Fabulous Moolah to win the title at the very first WrestleMania.

 4. Edge and Christian, Hardy Boys and Dudley Boys met in a repeat of their WrestleMania 2000 triangle ladder match only this time it was billed as ‘TLC II’.
 The first Tables, Ladders and Chairs match took place at SummerSlam 2000 and in both matches, Edge and Christian emerged victorious and won the tag team titles for the second year running at the showcase of immortals.
-Incredibly, this was the final time the Tag Team Championship changed hands on the main card of WrestleMania.
-The only time the titles have changed hands since was on the WrestleMania 25 pre-show as Carlito and Primo defeated John Morrison and The Miz to unify the two brand’s Tag Team titles.
+Incredibly, this was the final time the Tag Team Championship changed hands on the main card of WrestleMania until WrestleMania 33 when a returning Hardy Boys defeated Enzo & Cass, Sheamus & Cesaro and Karl Anderson & Luke Gallows to win the Raw Tag Team Championship in a Fatal 4 Way Ladder match.

 5. This was first time since WrestleMania VIII that the event was held in a stadium, as WrestleMania X-SEVEN set a record attendance for the Reliant Astrodome in Houston with 67, 925.
-It was also the first of three times WrestleMania came to the state of Texas with the others having been a return to Houston for WrestleMania 25 and WrestleMania 32 set a new attendance record at the AT&T Stadium in Arlington, Texas.
+It was also the first of three times WrestleMania came to the state of Texas with the others seeing a return to Houston for WrestleMania 25 and WrestleMania 32, which set a new attendance record at the AT&T Stadium in Arlington, Texas.